abstracta/jmeter-java-dsl/docs/motivation/README.md

 ### jmeter-java-dsl

 jmeter-java-dsl tries to get the best of these tools by providing a simple java API with Git friendly format to run JMeter tests, taking advantage of all JMeter benefits and knowledge also providing many of the benefits of Gatling scripting.
 As shown in previous example, it can be easily executed with JUnit, modularized in code and easily integrated in any CI/CD pipeline.
 Additionally, it makes it easy to debug the execution of test plans with usual IDE debugger tools.
-Finally, as with most Java libraries, you can use it not only in a Java project, but also in projects of most JVM languages (like kotlin, scala, groovy, etc).
+Finally, as with most Java libraries, you can use it not only in a Java project, but also in projects of most JVM languages (like kotlin, scala, groovy, etc.).

 ## Comparison Table